How the Grinch Stole Christmas (2000 film): Plot

 Learning that the Whos are still planning to celebrate, the Grinch hatches a plan to steal all the Whos' Christmas presents, decorations, and food while they sleep.
-Disguising himself as Santa Claus and his dog Max as a reindeer, the Grinch descends into Whoville on a high-tech sleigh, and starts by going into Cindy Lou Who's house.
-Cindy mistakes him for Santa Claus, and the Grinch manages to convince her he is just taking the tree to the North Pole for repairs, before sending her to bed with a glass of water.
+Disguising himself as Santa Claus and his dog Max as a reindeer, the Grinch descends into Whoville on a high-tech sleigh and starts by going into Cindy Lou Who's house.
+Cindy mistakes him for Santa Claus, and the Grinch manages to convince her he is just taking the tree to the North Pole for repairs before sending her to bed with a glass of water.
 After she goes to bed, the Grinch strips the entire town of its Christmas decorations, stuffing everything into a giant sack and driving it to the top of Mount Crumpit.

-On Christmas morning, the Whos wake up to discover the theft and Augustus accuses Cindy of causing the Grinch to ruin Christmas, but she says that it was all because of the Grinch.
-Cindy’s father, postmaster Lou Lou Who, defends her, reminding the town that Christmas is about more than gifts and decorations.
+On Christmas morning, the Whos wake up to discover the theft, and MayWho accuses Cindy of causing the Grinch to ruin Christmas.
+Cindy's father, postmaster Lou Lou Who, defends her, reminding the town that Christmas is about more than gifts and decorations.
 Inspired by his words, the Whos come together and sing Christmas carols, while Cindy sets out to find the Grinch.

-As the Grinch prepares to push the sleigh of decorations off the top of Mount Crumpit, he hears the Whos singing below and realizes that his plan has failed.
-Struck by the true meaning of Christmas, the Grinch's heart grows three sizes, and he becomes overcome with emotion, before noticing the sleigh is about to slip off the mountain into the gorge below, with Cindy atop it.
+As the Grinch prepares to push the sleigh of presents and decorations off the top of Mount Crumpit, he hears the Whos singing below and realizes that his plan has failed.
+Struck by the true meaning of Christmas, the Grinch's heart grows three sizes, and he becomes overcome with emotions before noticing the sleigh is about to slip off the mountain into the gorge below, with Cindy atop it.
 In a feat of strength, the Grinch lifts the sleigh and saves Cindy and the town's Christmas decor.

-Upon returning to Whoville, the Grinch gives back the stolen decorations and apologizes.
-He surrenders to the police, but they decide to pardon him, despite Augustus' objections, and Martha immediately returns Augustus' engagement ring and professes her love for the Grinch.
+Upon returning to Whoville, the Grinch gives back the stolen gifts and decorations and apologizes.
+He surrenders to the police, but they decide to pardon him, despite MayWho's objections, and Martha immediately returns MayWho's engagement ring and professes her love for the Grinch.
 After joining the Whos for carol singing, the Grinch allows them to hold their traditional Christmas feast in his cave.